 Education Abroad Opportunities

-Create a Traveler profile to get matched to the programs that fit best with your major and preferences.
+You will first create a Traveler Profile.
+You answer a questionnaire to match you to the programs that fits best with your major and preferences.
 You can also search our full catalog to find a program in your desired location that meets your interests.
 As you are browsing, you can “Favorite” programs by clicking on the star, which is like bookmarking programs that you think would be the best fit for you.
 Program length ranges from one week to one year.

 UND offers four different types of study aboard programs: